 Joyce Carol Oates.

-Mr. Boylan is a philosopher and novelist who lives in the Washington area.
+Mr. Boylan is a poet and novelist living in the Washington area.